Choo Seng Quee: Malaya / Malaysia

 At the Southeast Asian Peninsular Games in December 1961, Malaya defeated Burma 2–1 and Cambodia 4–0 to top their group.
 They advanced to the final by virtue of winning the coin toss after a 2–2 draw with Thailand in the semi-finals.
 Malaya scored two late goals in the final ten minutes to defeat hosts Burma 2–0 to win the football competition.

 Malaya opened their 1962 Asian Games campaign with a 15–1 win over the Philippines in the preliminary group stage.
 They finished second in the group and were drawn against South Korea in the semi-final, which they lost 2–1 after extra time.
 In the third-place play-off, Malaya defeated South Vietnam 4–1 to clinch the bronze medal.

 Choo's contract ended in March 1963 and was not renewed.
 He was appointed the national schools coach responsible for training and scouting youth players on 1 April.
-With the delay in the appointment of a new national coach, Choo was tasked by Tunku with coaching the Malaysia team from 10 September to prepare the players for the 1964 Olympics qualifiers and other upcoming tournaments.
+With the delay in the appointment of a new national coach, Choo was tasked by Tunku with coaching the Malaysia (Note: The country of Malaysia was formed through the merger of Malaya, North Borneo, Sarawak and Singapore on 16 September 1963.) team from 10 September to prepare the players for the 1964 Olympics qualifiers and other upcoming tournaments.
 Choo left Malaysia at the end of the Merdeka Tournament in September 1964 after he felt he was under-utilised in his coaching capacity.
 Choo had also rejected coaching offers from Japan, Thailand, Hong Kong and Indonesia during his time with the FAM.